MarcSkovMadsen/awesome-streamlit/AWESOMESTREAMLIT.md

 - data transformations and visualisations in excel
 - interactive data visualisations in BI Tools like Power BI and Tableau
 - Building Fundamental, Statistical, Mathematical, Machine Learning or Deeplearning models in Python, R etc.
-- Building applications on top of data science models and deploying them to production.
+- Building applications on top of data science models and deploying them to production using web frameworks such as Bokeh/ Dash, Flask/ Django and React/Vue/Angular.

 and much more